To improve youth health

 Incidences of anxiety, Post Traumatic Stress Disorder, and other mental illnesses were on the rise in the aftermath of the earthquake, and would continue to be for years to come.
 I, and no doubt many others that were part of this event and similar ones world wide have wondered how those within our communities could be protected from the same level of suffering if another event of such magnitude were to occur again.

 While the event itself and much of the destruction that went with it, were very much out of anyone’s hands, studies have shown that having less fear can alleviate post traumatic stress responses.
-Coming from a background of fitness I was well aware that by improving people’s base level of health and fitness and providing people with more awareness around their physical capabilities, would provide people with more choices in emergencies as well as more confidence and in so doing, result in them feeling less fear and you guessed it, reduce anxiety and resultant stress related issues.
-Knowing whether or not you can safely climb out a window, or whether you can hike a few kilometers with a pack, or throw your pet dog a few metres to safety.
-Now imagine what is now 160 activities with that at the forefront of my mind and you have Planet Kaha!
+Coming from a background of fitness I was well aware that by improving people’s base level of health and fitness as well as providing people with more awareness around their physical capabilities, would provide people with more choices in emergencies as well as more confidence and in so doing, result in them feeling less fear thereby reducing anxiety and resultant stress related issues.
+Things like knowing whether or not you can climb out a window, hike a few kilometers with a pack on your back, or throw your pet dog or your child into the arms of someone a few metres away.

-It was from this idea that Planet Kaha was born.
-But it took another 7 years before I’d have the time to create the programme and in that time I thought about it with every bushfire, tsunami and other events where my heart went out to people involved.
-Finally, Planet Kaha was ready for trial in 2019, then tweaked and released to the world just in time for Xmas 2019.
+It was from these ideas that Planet Kaha was born.
+But it took another 7 years before I’d have the time to create the programme and in that time I thought about it with every bushfire, tsunami and other event where my heart went out to the people involved and the challenging decisions they were regularly faced with.
+Finally, Planet Kaha was ready for trial in 2019!

 Planet Kaha is born